-audio output from the audio card to another device, such as amplified speakers, a stereo, a tape recorder, or headphones.
+designed to transmit audio output from the sound card to another device, such as amplified speakers, a stereo, a tape recorder, or headphones.

 MIDI This connector is designed to transmit or

 receive MIDI (Musical Instrument Digital Interface) signals to or from a MIDI device, such as a keyboard.
 This connector may also be used with an input device for games, such as a joystick.